-ADD CLUB/GROUP NAME embraces diversity and difference and is committed to providing opportunities that are safe, inclusive, accessible, and equitable.
+Axe Valley Runners embraces diversity and difference and is committed to providing opportunities that are safe, inclusive, accessible, and equitable.
 We want our club to be equally accessible to all members of society, whatever their age, disability, gender, race, ethnicity, religion or belief, sexual orientation, or social/economic status.

 We will develop a focus on inclusion, not exclusion, and ensure that we provide appropriate advice to members and volunteers to ensure that everyone can participate as fully as possible.